-This principle reflects the Jesuit philosophy that faith, reason, and justice are linked inextricably.
-The College pursues this by cultivating an overlapping set of skills, competencies, and bodies of knowledge in the core curriculum.
+This principle reflects the Jesuit philosophy that reason, justice, and faith are linked inextricably.
+The College pursues this philosophy by cultivating an overlapping set of skills, competencies, and bodies of knowledge in the core curriculum.

-- (1) We foster active engagement in learning, challenging students to: - think critically, write persuasively, and speak effectively; - explore the classics of Western literature and thought; - grasp how the sciences and their methods analyze the natural world; - savor the beauty of the arts and the challenging vision of artists; - encounter the rich diversity of the world's cultures; - prepare for excellence in their chosen professions. - (2) We foster commitment to human rights, challenging students to: - understand the way political, economic, and social factors impact both human civilization and the global environment; - experience at a practical and personal level the challenges to human dignity and justice; - commit themselves to values that foster human dignity. - (3) We foster faith, both its personal and social dimensions, challenging students to: - grapple with ultimate questions and reflect on issues of transcendence; - understand the Catholic tradition, its history, its teachings and its way of life; - appreciate and respect the other religious traditions of the world; - become responsible leaders in service to others.
+(1)To demonstrate active engagement in learning, students will be able to

+- communicate persuasively and effectively; - think critically about classics of literature and thought; - describe the scientific method and how it applies to the natural world; - show appreciation of the arts and the cultures that give rise to them; - articulate a world view that is open to new ideas and cultures; - apply core competencies to their chosen profession. - (2) To demonstrate the capacity for commitment to human rights, students will be able to - analyze the way political, economic, and social factors impact both human civilization and the global environment; - identify the practical and personal challenges to human dignity and justice; - prioritize strategies for enhancing human dignity. - (3) To demonstrate critical reflection on the personal and social dimensions of their faith, students will be able to - express an informed opinion on ultimate questions; - describe the major Christian traditions and Catholic history; - describe the values of non-Christian religious traditions; - become responsible leaders in service to others.

 All degree candidates at Spring Hill College are required to study the core curriculum specified below, regardless of concentration or specialization.
-The core curriculum for bachelor-seeking students involves 60 semester hours of study distributed as follows:
+Completion of the core curriculum will ensure that graduates attain college-level competencies in critical thinking, writing, reading, and quantitative reasoning.
+The core curriculum for students seeking baccalaureate degrees involves 60 semester hours of study distributed as follows: